USCDataScience/NLTKRest/nltkrest/README.md

  1. Just run `python setup.py install`

-After installation you will have a command called `nltk-rest`.
+After installation you will have a command called `nltk-server`.
 By default it starts a REST server on port `8881`.
 You can change the port by typing `--port or -p`.
 You can also turn on verbose mode by typing `-v`.